 The Inter-Connect network is protected from overloads and short circuits through a network of circuit breakers strategically placed throughout the circuit.
-It ensures that the potential for a reverse polarity connection within the circuit is minimized.
+It ensures the potential for a reverse polarity connection within the circuit is minimized.
 If a problem occurs in a leg of the Inter-Connect Circuit, the affected leg will disconnect from the primary network, leaving the other circuits functioning.
-If a major failure occurs in the circuit, then the entire network will shut down.
+If a major failure occurs in the circuit, then the entire network will shut down for System and Operator protection.